bitmovin/bitmovin-player-web-integrations-yospace/README.md

 #### Policy

 As there can be different rules for different use-cases we provide a `BitmovinYospacePlayerPolicy` interface which can be implemented.
-In this policy you could define which actions should be allowed during playback.
+In this policy you can define which actions should be allowed during playback.

-You can set the policy by calling: (should be called right after initialization)
+You can set the policy right after initialization by calling:

 ```js
 yospacePlayer.setPolicy(...); // pass in your policy object which implements BitmovinYospacePlayerPolicy